Tanchjim tanya frequency response

 Jazz and Classical

-The slightly elevated upper midrange helps bring out the clarity and presence of lead instruments, while the smooth treble ensures that the listening experience remains fatigue-free.
-The soundstage, while not as expansive as in some higher-end IEMs, is sufficient to provide a good sense of space and placement of instruments within the mix.
+The enhanced upper midrange satisfies the presence and clearness of lead instruments, while the smooth treble makes the experience fatigue-free.
+Though not as large as in some higher-end IEMS, this sound stage is sufficient to give a good sense of space and placement of instruments within the mix.

 Acoustic and Folk

-Comparison with Other IEMs in the Same Price Range
+Comparison with Other IEMs in the Same Price Band

 Blon BL-03